Motor drive: Types of drives

-There are three general categories of electric drives: DC motor drives, eddy current drives and AC motor drives.
+There are three general categories of electric drives: DC motor drives, eddy-current drives and AC motor drives.
 Each of these general types can be further divided into numerous variations.
 Electric drives generally include both an electric motor and a speed control unit or system.
 The term drive is often applied to the controller without the motor.
 In the early days of electric drive technology, electromechanical control systems were used.
 Later, electronic controllers were designed using various types of vacuum tubes.
 As suitable solid state electronic components became available, new controller designs incorporated the latest electronic technology.

 DC drives

 DC drives are DC motor speed control systems.
 Since the speed of a DC motor is directly proportional to armature voltage and inversely proportional to motor flux (which is a function of field current), either armature voltage or field current can be used to control speed.
-Several types of DC motors are described in the electric motor article.
-The electric motor article also describes electronic speed controls used with various types of DC motors.

-Eddy current drives
+Eddy-current drives

-An eddy current drive (sometimes called a Dynamatic drive, after one of the most common brand names) consists of a fixed speed motor (generally an induction motor) and an eddy current clutch.
-The clutch contains a fixed speed rotor and an adjustable speed rotor separated by a small air gap.
+An eddy-current drive (sometimes called a "Dynamatic drive", after one of the most common brand names) consists of a fixed-speed motor (generally an induction motor) and an eddy-current clutch.
+The clutch contains a fixed-speed rotor and an adjustable-speed rotor separated by a small air gap.
 A direct current in a field coil produces a magnetic field that determines the torque transmitted from the input rotor to the output rotor.
 The controller provides closed loop speed regulation by varying clutch current, only allowing the clutch to transmit enough torque to operate at the desired speed.
 Speed feedback is typically provided via an integral AC tachometer.

-Eddy current drives are slip-controlled systems the slip energy of which is necessarily all dissipated as heat.
-Such drives are therefore generally less efficient than AC/DC-AC conversion based drives.
+Eddy-current drives are slip-controlled systems the slip energy of which is necessarily all dissipated as heat.
+Such drives are therefore generally less efficient than AC/DC–AC conversion based drives.
 The motor develops the torque required by the load and operates at full speed.
 The output shaft transmits the same torque to the load, but turns at a slower speed.
 Since power is proportional to torque multiplied by speed, the input power is proportional to motor speed times operating torque while the output power is output speed times operating torque.
 The difference between the motor speed and the output speed is called the slip speed.
 Power proportional to the slip speed times operating torque is dissipated as heat in the clutch.
-While it has been surpassed by the variable-frequency drive in most variable-speed applications, the eddy current clutch is still often used to couple motors to high-inertia loads that are frequently stopped and started, such as stamping presses, conveyors, hoisting machinery, and some larger machine tools, allowing gradual starting, with less maintenance than a mechanical clutch or hydraulic transmission.
+While it has been surpassed by the variable-frequency drive in most variable-speed applications, the eddy-current clutch is still often used to couple motors to high-inertia loads that are frequently stopped and started, such as stamping presses, conveyors, hoisting machinery, and some larger machine tools, allowing gradual starting, with less maintenance than a mechanical clutch or hydraulic transmission.